thespaceofallpotential/common-x--example-1/README.md

 Often the discussion of the evolution of cognition is waylaid by a dependency on pre-determined solutions, which cognition must then solve — but a far simpler, far more humble origin to our own cognitive circumstances, is that attention *(to the definition and subsequent exploration of solutions)* must result naturally in some way, which, *(i think uncontroversially and inescapably)*, aligns with the structural and operational mechanics of *"intersection/ common-x problems"* to be described in a series of related repositories.

 > *(note the "downstream" correspondence with the same analogical basis for cognition as described by Douglas Hofstadter in "Surfaces and Essences".
-For intuition on this correspondence, see the image in the repository "the-pattern": specifically bottom right "metaphor", which for the purposes of the intuition, si sufficiently analogous with analogy ;) )*
+For intuition on this correspondence, see the image in the repository "the-pattern": specifically bottom right "metaphor" — which for the purposes of the intuition, is sufficiently analogous with analogy ;) )*

 This repository will contain the details of one example — *(example 1)* — of *"intersection/ common-x problems"* — and will be referenced by other more detailed analytical and synthetic project repositories.